griquelme/tidyms/docs/peak-picking.rst

 .. math::
     x[n] = s[n] + b[n] + e[n]

-:math:`s` is the peak component, and is deterministic, non negative and small except in a region where peaks are present.
+:math:`s` is the peak component, which is deterministic, non negative and small except regions where peaks are present.
 The baseline :math:`b` is a smooth slow changing function.
-The noise term :math:`e[n]` is assumed to be iid samples from a gaussian distribution :math:`e[n] \sim N(0, \sigma)`.
+The noise term :math:`e[n]` is assumed to be independent and identically distributed (iid) samples from a gaussian distribution :math:`e[n] \sim N(0, \sigma)`.

 If we consider the second finite difference of :math:`x[n]`, :math:`y[n]`: